orbeon/orbeon-forms-doc/Form-Runner-~-Configuration-properties.md

  **Use case** |  **Sample CSS** |  **Description**
 -----|-----|-----
  Change the width of a column |  `.fr-grid-invoice .fr-grid-col-1 { width: 40px }` | 1.
 In Form Builder, you can name grids (for now [only repeated grids can be named][18]).
 When doing so, the table element corresponding to your grid gets a `fr-grid-my-name` class, where `my-name` is the name you choose for the grid.
-In the example, the name was `invoice`.
-2. Each column gets a class `fr-grid-col-1`, `fr-grid-col-2` and so on, starting with the number 1.
+In the example, the name was `invoice`.<br>2.
+Each column gets a class `fr-grid-col-1`, `fr-grid-col-2` and so on, starting with the number 1.

 ### Adding your own JavaScript